olhel/sub2tenant-aca/README.md

 ## Privacy and security

-sub2tenant is designed to be transparent, minimal, and predictable:
+sub2tenant is intentionally minimal, transparent, and privacy-first:

--   Subscription IDs, tenant IDs and domains are **never logged or stored**
+- Subscription IDs, tenant IDs, and domains are **never logged or stored**
--   Lookup inputs are processed **in memory only**
+- Lookup inputs are processed **in memory only** and discarded immediately
+- No IP addresses, cookies, tokens, or personal data are collected
--   A small amount of **anonymous usage metadata** (lookup type and success/failure) is logged to keep the service reliable — never any identifying data
+- A small amount of **anonymous technical usage metadata** is logged to keep the service reliable, including:
--   No client secrets or app registrations are used
+  - an anonymous browser-local client identifier
+  - browser type (User-Agent)
+  - country (via Cloudflare’s privacy-friendly `CF-IPCountry` header)
+  - page views and request paths
+  - lookup type, lookup outcome, and basic request timing
+- None of the lookup inputs themselves are ever logged
--   The backend uses a **system-assigned Managed Identity** in the author's Azure tenant
+- The backend uses a **system-assigned Managed Identity** in the author’s Azure tenant
 - Only this Managed Identity is granted the Microsoft Graph permission **`CrossTenantInformation.ReadBasic.All`** (required for basic tenant discovery)
 - Users of the public site do **not** need any permissions, tokens, or authentication
 - ARM calls are unauthenticated; Graph calls are made by the Managed Identity

 ------------------------------------------------------------------------